cielo24/Docs/api/source/job_control/perform_transcription.rst

 Perform Transcription
 =====================

 Request that transcription be performed on the specified job.
-If a transcript has already been provided, the provided transcript will be up-leveled rather than recreating a new base transcript.
-STANDARD and HIGH are deprecated aliases for PROFESSIONAL and PREMIUM and will be removed in the next API version.
+A callback URL, if specified, will be called when the transcription is complete.
+See the <a href="../basics.html#callbacks>callback documentation</a> for details.

 **HTTP Method**